Enabling ODBC support in Perl with Perl DBI and DBD::ODBC

 We also used DECC V6.0-001 on OpenVMS V7.2.

-All the tools you need to uncompress and unpack Perl and the DBI/DBD::ODBC modules may be found off the VMS Perl site (seeUseful Links below).
+All the tools you need to uncompress and unpack Perl, DBI and DBD::ODBC can be downloaded from the VMS Perl site.

 glob-basic - failed on test 3